Concepts and Causality Lab

 B. Gyevnar, S. Droop, T. Quillien, S. Cohen, N. Bramley, C. Lucas, S. Albrecht

-Proceedings of the CHI Conference on Human Factors in Computing Systems, forthcoming
+Proceedings of the CHI Conference on Human Factors in Computing Systems, 2025

 [pdf] [code_and_data] [thread]